WHAT ARE ANGIOTENSIN II AGONISTS AND HOW DO THEY WORK?

 Angiotensin II agonists are indicated to:

-- Increase blood pressure in adults with septic shock or other distributive shock
+- Increase blood pressure in adults with septic shock or another distributive shock,

 WHAT ARE SIDE EFFECTS OF ANGIOTENSIN II AGONISTS?